cbrnr/python-intro-short/06-Loops/06-Loops.md

 This is obviously much shorter than writing out each repetition manually (even more so if the loop involves more iterations).
 Furthermore, if we want to make changes, we only need to do it once inside the body of the loop.

 Let's analyze the structure of a for-loop in Python.
 The first part should look familiar: just like functions and conditions, for-loops start with a header.
 This time, the header is introduced by the `for` keyword.
-Next, the loop header defines a name (`i` in our case), which gets all values of a sequence-like object, which is specified last (`range(5)` in the example).
-In each iteration of the loop, the name `i` gets a value of the sequence we are iterating over.
-We will see how `range(5)` works in a moment.
+Next, the loop header defines a name (`i` in our case), which gets values of a sequence-like object, which is specified last (`range(5)` in the example).
+In each iteration of the loop, the name `i` gets one value of the sequence we are iterating over.
 A colon concludes the loop header.

 The indented part after the header forms the body of the loop.
 This code block is what is actually repeated (in our example, `print("Hello")` is repeatedly called five times).